-As we traveled across the USA this past December and January, there were several places and stories, such as the Battle of Franklin, that really stood out and have stayed with me; sitting on a little brain shelf waiting to be dusted off and told.
+oWe traveled across the USA this past December and January.
+There were several places and stories, such as the Battle of Franklin, that really stood out.
+The stories have stayed with me sitting on a little brain shelf waiting to be dusted off and told.
 Some stories are easy.
-Some, not so much because I want to do the characters justice by finding just the right niche…the not so common side of things.
+Some, not so much.
+I want to do the characters justice by finding just the right niche, the not so common side of things.

 I’ve been thinking about Franklin, TN for days.
-There are 3 stories in particular that I want to tell.
+There are three stories in particular that I want to tell.
 But do I tell them as a combined story?
 Will that suffice, or would I be short-changing the characters?
-But if I tell each story individually, it may wear thin.
+If I tell each story individually, it may wear thin.
 What to do?

-All 3 stories are centered around one particular civil war battle, The Battle of Franklin, and the impact of that battle on 3 families.
+All three stories are centered around one particular civil war battle, The Battle of Franklin.
+And, the impact of that battle on three families.
 Definitely, not a happy-hearted topic of conversation, but so much a part of our cultural history.
-We learned a lot about the civil war and slavery on our trip, obviously, much more so in the southern states.
+We learned a lot about the civil war and slavery on our trip.
+Obviously, much more so in the southern states.

-We hadn’t necessarily planned a trip to Franklin, but it felt like a good stopping point – a place to put our feet up, do our laundry and hang out for a couple of days.
-We were there in December and the town was decked out in holiday festiveness – it was charming and we loved it.
+A stop in Franklin wasn’t planned but it felt like a good stopping point.
+It was a place to put up our feet, do our laundry and hang out for a couple of days.
+It was December and the town was decked out in holiday festiveness.
+More than charming and we loved it.
 But, it was also quite the contrast from the history of the town – which we were to learn the next day.

-So as I was thinking about writing this post, I remembered the story of Matilda Lotz and I started thinking about the children of that era.
-Children born into slavery, children born into an elitist society, children born into good, honest, hard working families who were just trying to survive the toll of daily living.
+As I was thinking about writing this post, I remembered the story of Matilda Lotz.
+I started thinking about the children of that era.
+Children born into slavery in contrast to children born into an elitist society.
+The children born into good, honest, hard working families who were just trying to survive the toll of daily living.
 It was then I knew, I wanted to tell you about the children, specifically about Matilda.

 Battle of Franklin

 Matilda’s parents, Johann and Margaretha Lotz, immigrated from Germany in 1855.
-They bought 5 acres of land from their new neighbor, Fountain Branch Carter.
-Johann was a master carpenter and in 3 years he completed a beautiful wood frame home for his family.
+They bought five acres of land from their new neighbor, Fountain Branch Carter.
+Johann was a master carpenter and in three years he completed a beautiful wood frame home for his family.
 It was his masterpiece, his portfolio if you will, for potential customers to see his work.
 He was fulfilling his American dream for a better life.
-He was good, honest and hardworking and he did not believe in the practice of slavery.
+Johann was good, honest and hardworking.
+He did not believe in the practice of slavery.